TulevaEE/onboarding-client/README.md

 ## Stack

 It's built using the react and redux stack.
 It's tested using jest.
+All routing happens on the client side, using react-router.
+Bindings between the router and redux are handled with react-router-redux.
+All strings in the application are defined in translation files and consumed using `retranslate`.

 ## Development

 Use `yarn` or `npm install` to install dependencies.
-Then use the `start` and `test` tasks to develop.
+Then use `yarn develop` or `npm run develop` to run the local test environment.
+It expects `onboarding-service` to be running on port 9000.
+On local development, CORS is not used, but instead requests are proxied to the service.
+To run tests, use `yarn test` or `npm test`.
+On the live environment, CORS is used instead of a proxy.

+### Production and deployment

+In production, the files are built using webpack and served using a tiny content server (scripts/start.js).
+When a branch is merged to master, circleci builds and runs tests.
+When tests pass, deployment is done automatically on heroku.